How Long Does It Take to Get a Bachelor's Degree? Typical Timelines Explained

 • Testing out of general education requirements: At KU, students may be able to earn credit through exams like CLEP or through dual-enrollment programs, which can help shorten the time it takes to finish a degree.

-Just make sure to check with your academic advisor so you stay on track with requirements and avoid burnout.
+Many students hope to complete their bachelor's degree on a faster timeline to save money.
+Just make sure to check with your academic advisor so you stay on track with requirements and avoid burnout, and read our guide to How to Pay for College Without Loans to learn about your options.

 Is a 2-Year degree a bachelor's degree?